 The Master of Fine Arts engages students in a deep exploration of visual art as practice-based creative research, drawing together the technical and interpretive skills required of a professional arts practice.
 Students work with a range of media or focus on a specific medium, and are given studio space and full access to the resources of the department.
 This includes full-scale silkscreen and lithographic presses, large-format digital printers, and photo and sculpting studios.
 The program culminates in a final exhibition and a comprehensive written support paper reflecting your understanding of related critical and historical issues.
-A photographic record of your exhibition remains in the Art Department’s archives.
+A photographic record of your exhibition remains in the Department of Art and Art History's archives.
 The Master of Fine Arts is widely recognized as the pathway to becoming an artist-teacher at institutions of higher learning in North America.

 Core Courses: In each term students complete a studio course and graduate seminar.

 Exhibition: Students will show their work in an exhibition as a program requirement.

 Art History and Critical Study: Students will take courses in research methods, art theory and criticism, critical study and research, and a conference course in Art History.

 Supporting Paper and Oral Exam: Students will prepare a paper and undergo a final thesis oral exam.

 Development of very competitive Research and Creation Artists in various field of inquiry, active practitioner artist, opportunity to be course instructor